People Have Found A Genius Way To Stop Babies From Crying

 People have apparently found a ‘genius’ way to stop babies crying, although you probably wouldn’t find it recommended in any mainstream parenting manuals.

-A video compilation has recently gone viral which shows parents throwing slices at cheese at their wailing babies, a trick which apparently stops the babies crying at once.
+A video compilation has recently gone viral which shows parents throwing slices of cheese at their wailing babies, a trick which apparently stops the babies crying at once.

 To be fair, this method does at first glance seem to work like a charm, with the startled babies stopping their crying instantly.
 However, it isn’t exactly the kindest way to soothe an infant and people have been left divided.